 Other federal and state governmental units make use of the data.
 The United States Geological Survey is using these data for preparing national water summaries used by the Environmental Protection Agency, the Army Corps of Engineers, and other agencies developing water-related programs.
 The Bureau of Reclamation of the United States Department of the Interior relies on these data for conducting feasibility studies of irrigation projects.
 Both the United States Congress and State legislative bodies are using the data for formulating and assessing natural resource legislation.
 State water resource agencies use the survey results for developing programs and preparing descriptive information.

-Planning agencies are using information regarding water supplies and water use by state and water resource area for evaluating groundwater withdrawals, especially the depletion of groundwater reserves in the major irrigation areas.
+Planning agencies are using information regarding water supplies and water use by state and water resource region for evaluating groundwater withdrawals, especially the depletion of groundwater reserves in the major irrigation areas.
 Irrigation system manufacturers and related businesses are using these data for monitoring trends in equipment use, irrigation expansions, and other market production related activities.
 Land Grant universities and other research organizations are using these data for studying irrigation technology development and adopting them to agricultural productivity.

 Farmers and ranchers are using the cost-and-return data for determining the feasibility of investing in irrigation systems.